mzucker/flow_solver/README.md

 flow_solver
 ===========

-Fast automated solver for Flow Free in a single C/Python file.
+Fast automated solver for Flow Free in a single C or Python file.

-Full writeup of C version at <https://mzucker.github.io/2016/08/28/flow-solver.html>
+Full writeup of C version at <https://mzucker.github.io/2016/08/28/flow-solver.html>.

 Python writeup coming soon.

 Building the C version